TheNamesArthur/soupsnake/README.md

 soupsnake is a project powered by Flask and Javascript that intends to make interfacing with Ollama as simple as possible.
 It features:

 - :white_check_mark: A simple yet comfortable UI.
-- :white_check_mark: Allows you to choose locally installed models via a dropdown.
+- :white_check_mark: Allows you to choose local models via a dropdown.
 - :white_check_mark: AUTOMATIC1111 Stable Diffusion WebUI support
 - :white_check_mark: Lightweight and performant.